NON-PROFIT ORGANIZATION FOR EDUCATION, TRAINING, POLICY INITIATIVES, ADVOCACY AND PROGRAMS TO SUPPORT STAKEHOLDERS IN AGRIBUSINESS

 Akenten Appiah-Menka University of Skills Training and Entrepreneurial Development, Asante-Mampong

-Training and Sensitization on Postharvest Loss Reduction Skills, Technologies and Strategies: Postharvest losses remain a major challenge in the agricultural sector, resulting in significant economic losses and food waste.
-To address this challenge, it is important to provide training and sensitization to farmers and other stakeholders on postharvest loss reduction skills, technologies, and strategies.
+Postharvest losses remain a major challenge in the agricultural sector, resulting in significant economic losses and food waste.
+To address this challenge, it is important to provide training and sensitisation to farmers and other stakeholders on postharvest loss reduction skills, technologies, and strategies.
 This could include training on proper harvesting techniques, appropriate storage practices, and effective preservation methods.
-Sensitization on the importance of reducing postharvest losses and the economic benefits of doing so could also be provided.
+Sensitisation on the importance of reducing postharvest losses and the economic benefits of doing so could also be provided.

-Production and Publishing of Educational Materials Relevant to Core Businesses: Producing and publishing educational materials relevant to core agribusinesses can help to promote best practices and increase knowledge among farmers and other stakeholders in the agricultural sector.
+Producing and publishing educational materials relevant to core agribusinesses can help to promote best practices and increase knowledge among farmers and other stakeholders in the agricultural sector.
 This could involve producing training manuals, technical guides, and other educational materials on topics such as crop management, pest control, postharvest handling, and marketing.
-These materials could be made available in print and digital formats and distributed through various channels, such as farmer organizations, extension services, and online platforms.
+These materials could be made available in print and digital formats and distributed through various channels, such as farmer organisations, extension services, and online platforms.

 17 Walker Street, Ashale Botwe, Adentan Municipality.
 GPS Address: GD-047-2842.